wpshopify/docs/getting-started/features.md

 # WP Shopify Features

 WP Shopify comes with many unique features.
-Below is a non-comprehensive list of the most popular features with a description of how they work.
+Below is a list of the most popular with a description of how they work.
 If you have questions please [email us](mailto:hello@wpshop.io)!

 ## Automatic syncing